 The Cumberland Bar

-Nestled in the Georgian splendor of the New Town, The Cumberland Bar is a quiet spot often favoured by residents in the area.
+Nestled in the Georgian splendor of the New Town, The Cumberland Bar is a quiet spot often favoured by local residents.
 Their leafy beer garden is an excellent place to spend the longer summer evenings with a cold beer in hand.

 The bar serves a great range of beers and ales including a fantastic variety of Scottish-made brands.
 They also have a great food menu so why not make a day of it with lunch or dinner alfresco - their Cumberland Bar Beef Burger and traditional Sunday Roast are local favourites.